-\textbf{Merge Gate} The merge gate contains a merge model to aggregate the information in $\mathbf{o}_i'$ (line 13).
-For tasks that only require a linear aggregation, setting merge model as an average over rows of $\mathbf{o}_i'$ is sufficient to obtain a promising result.
+\textbf{Merge Gate.} The merge gate contains a merge model to aggregate the information in $\mathbf{o}_i'$ (line 11).
+For tasks that only require a linear aggregation, setting the merge model as an ``average over rows'' of $\mathbf{o}_i'$ is sufficient to obtain a promising result.
 However, for tasks that require a non-linear aggregation, a neural network is required to be deployed as a merge model.
-In this case, although merge model can be implemented by a multi-layer perception (MLP) which takes flattened $\mathbf{o}_i'$ as input, such an approach usually leads to over-fitting due to a large number of parameters.
-Meanwhile, the flatten operation causes information loss because merge model is unaware of which $K$ features in the flattened $\mathbf{o}_i'$ correspond to the same output feature in $\mathbf{o}_i'$.
-Considering these two factors, we implement merge model with 2D convolutional neural networks (CNN) with kernel size $k_{conv}\times1$, which effectively merge the samples with close similarities with much fewer parameters than that in MLP.
+In this case, although the merge model can be implemented by a multi-layer perceptron (MLP) which takes flattened $\mathbf{o}_i'$ as input, such an approach usually leads to over-fitting due to a large number of parameters.
+Meanwhile, the flatten operation causes information loss because the merge model is unaware of which $K$ features in the flattened $\mathbf{o}_i'$ correspond to the same output feature in $\mathbf{o}_i'$.
+Considering these two factors, we set the merge model as a 2D convolutional neural network (CNN) with kernel size $k_{conv}\times1$. \wzmb{$\mathbf{o}_i'$, containing $K$ output vectors with $l_m$ dimensions, is regarded as a 2D input of size $K\times l_m$ for the CNN merge gate.
+Then, the merge gate effectively merges these output vectors with close similarities. }

-\textbf{Sort Gate} The sort gate is an auxiliary module for merge gate and is optional depending on the property of the chosen merge model.
-For merge models that are insensitive to the order of $\mathbf{o}_i'$ (e.g., averaging over rows), sorting is not needed because the order does not affect the output of merge model.
-However, for merge models that are sensitive to the order of $\mathbf{o}_i'$ (e.g., neural networks), inconsistent order of features can incur irregular sharp gradients which makes merge model hard to converge.
-Therefore, it is necessary to sort $\mathbf{o}_i'$ by similarities (line 12) to stabilize the updates on merge model.
-Meanwhile, grouping the pairs with close similarities together helps merge gate effectively aggregate the information.
+\textbf{Sort Gate.} The sort gate is an optional but sometimes crucial module depending on the property of the chosen merge model.
+For merge models that are insensitive to the order of $\mathbf{o}_i'$ (e.g., averaging over rows), sorting is not needed because the order does not affect the output of the merge model.
+However, for merge models that are sensitive to the order of $\mathbf{o}_i'$ (e.g., neural networks), inconsistent order of features can incur irregular sharp gradients which makes the merge model hard to converge.
+Thus, $\mathbf{o}_i'$ should be sorted by similarities (line 10) to stabilize the updates on the merge model.
+Also, grouping the pairs with close similarities together helps the merge gate effectively aggregate the information.